 - You can leave them out on the coffee table for the inevitable family member questioning your decision to pick up and read an article.
 Possibly even let them do some of your defending your decision, if needed.

 - They are inspiring

 When they arrive enjoy time on the couch with a cup of tea perusing them.
 I don’t personally use their guides or comprehension questions (I use narration), but you will soon see that the same classic literature books crop up in the various home education curricula.
 All of them will be getting you to read Narnia at some point.
 We do use Memoria Press’ Latin curriculum.
-I like how Sonlight keeps children together in the same period of history and both encourage reading aloud together, whether snuggled on the couch or lying in the sun (when we get it 😉).
+I love how Alveary (the Charlotte Masaon curriculum we use) keeps children together in the same period of history and both encourage reading aloud together, whether snuggled on the couch or lying in the sun (when we get it 😉).

-I am not suggesting you need to go and buy a full package from them.
+I am not suggesting you need to go and buy a full package.
 If one of their packages does suits your vision and your finances then enjoy!
 But please don’t feel you need to!
-I didn’t.

 Get a quality book to think about what education means